 Turmeric as a Source of Antioxidants

-Curcumin — the chemical that’s chiefly responsible for turmeric’s kratom potentiating effects — is rich in antioxidants, which can reduce oxidative stress.
-Because oxidative stress is a precursor to various health problems, using turmeric can be used with more than kratom to help ward off many deadly diseases, including cancers, atherosclerosis, arthritis, and others.
+Curcumin — the chemical that’s chiefly responsible for turmeric’s kratom potentiating effects — is rich in antioxidants, which can reduce stress.
+Because stress is a precursor to various health problems, using turmeric can be used with more than kratom to help reduce stress.

 Turmeric as an Anti-inflammatory